-1. Navigate to the Object Lookup dialog box in OneStream.
-This dialog provides all the syntax needed to insert content into an extensible document.
+- Navigate to the Object Lookup dialog box in OneStream.
+This dialog box provides all the syntax needed to insert content into an extensible document.
 This icon can be found on the following pages under the Application tab:

-- Form Templates
+- · Form Templates

 - Books

-- · Cube Views
+- Cube Views

 - Workspaces

 - Data Management

-Once in the dialog box, select Extensible Document Settings.
-Expand Insert Content Using Document Variables and expand Microsoft Word Document.
-Select the line of syntax and click Copy to Clipboard to copy the first string.
+In the dialog box, select Extensible Document Settings.
+Expand Insert Content Using Document Variables and then expand Microsoft Word Document.
+Select the line of syntax, and click the Copy to Clipboard button to copy the first string.

-- 3. In Microsoft Word, begin with a blank or existing document. - 4.
-Click on Insert Ribbon>Quick Parts> and select Field to insert your string.
+- 3. In Microsoft Word, begin with a new or existing document. - 4.
+To insert your string, go to Insert > Quick Parts > Field.

-5. A Field dialog box appears.
+5. A Field dialog box displays.
 Under Field Names, select DocVariable.
 In the New name field, paste the string.
 The string "{XF}{Application}{File} {Documents/Public/ExtensibleDocs/WordFileName.docx}" displays in the field.

-NOTE: See Extensible Document Settings for more examples on these different item types.
+See Extensible Document Settings for more examples on these different item types.

-TIP: Under Field Options, preserve formatting during updates is checked.
+TIP: Under Field Options, ensure Preserve formatting during updates is selected.
 See Preserve Formatting during Updates for more information.

-6. Update the values to reflect the folder structure and the Microsoft Word Document you want to include in the report.
-After updating the values, click the OK button in the Field dialog.
-The final string will display in the Microsoft Word document: { DOCVARIABLE \"{XF} {Application{File}{Documents/Public/ExtensibleDocs/WordFileName.docx}\" MERGEFORMAT }.

-IMPORTANT: You must manually update and remove extra quotations and \ symbols or the Document Variable will not process correctly.

-7. Place your cursor on the page and select the Alt+F9 keys.
+- 6. Update the values to reflect the folder structure and the Microsoft Word Document you want to include in the report.
+Then in the Field dialog, click the OK button.
+The final string will display in the Microsoft Word document: { DOCVARIABLE \"{XF}{Application{File} {Documents/Public/ExtensibleDocs/WordFileName.docx}\" MERGEFORMAT }. - IMPORTANT: You must manually update and remove extra " (quotation mark) and \ (backslash) symbols, or the Document Variable will not process correctly. - 7.
+Place your cursor on the page, and press the Alt+F9 keys.
 This allows for the selected value to be shown or hidden on the page.

-IMPORTANT: If the expected content does not display after selecting OK in the Field dialog, you must select the Alt+F9 or Alt+Fn+F9 keys.
+IMPORTANT: If the expected content does not display after clicking the OK button in the Field dialog box, press the Alt+F9 or Alt+Fn+F9 keys.

-TIP: If pressing Alt+F9 keys does not work, press Alt+Fn+F9 simultaneously instead.
+TIP: If pressing the Alt+F9 keys does not work, press Alt+Fn+F9 simultaneously instead.

 - 8. Select File and Save As.
 Select a file name and add .xfdoc extension to the name.
-The file name is appended with ".xfdoc.docx". - 9.
-Click Save to save the file and ensure it is saved in a familiar folder.
+The file name is appended with ".xfdoc.docx". - Click Save to save the file and ensure it is saved in a familiar folder.
 For example, Documents. - 10.
-Navigate back into OneStream, and open File Explorer.
+Navigate back to OneStream, and open File Explorer.
 Under the folder of choice, select and upload the file in File Explorer. - 11.
-Right-click on the File and select "Process and Open", you may need to enter or select a parameter and click OK.
+Right-click on the file and select "Process and Open".
+You may need to enter or select a parameter and then click OK.